On spectral simplicity of the Hodge Laplacian and Curl Operator along paths of metrics: Abstract

 \section{Abstract}

-We prove that the Beltrami operator on closed oriented $3$-manifolds, i.e. the square root of the Hodge Laplacian on its coclosed spectrum, generically has $1$-dimensional eigenspaces, even along $1$-parameter families of $\mathcal{C}^k$ Riemannian metrics, where $k\geq 2$.
-We show further that the Hodge Laplacian in dimension $3$ has two possible sources for nonsimple eigenspaces along generic $1$-parameter families of Riemannian metrics: either eigenvalues coming from positive and from negative eigenvalues of the Beltrami operator cross, or a closed and a coclosed eigenvalues cross.
+We prove that the curl operator on closed oriented $3$-manifolds, i.e., the square root of the Hodge Laplacian on its coexact spectrum, generically has $1$-dimensional eigenspaces, even along $1$-parameter families of $\mathcal{C}^k$ Riemannian metrics, where $k\geq 2$.
+We show further that the Hodge Laplacian in dimension $3$ has two possible sources for nonsimple eigenspaces along generic $1$-parameter families of Riemannian metrics: either eigenvalues coming from positive and from negative eigenvalues of the curl operator cross, or an exact and a coexact eigenvalue cross.
 We provide examples for both of these phenomena.
-In order to prove our results we generalize a method of Teytel \cite{Teytel1999}, allowing us to compute the meagre codimension of the set of Riemannian metrics for which the Beltrami operator and the Hodge Laplacian have certain eigenvalue multiplicities.
-A consequence of our results is that while the simplicity of the spectrum of the Hodge Laplacian in dimension $3$ is a meagre codimension $1$ property with respect to the $\mathcal{C}^k$ topology (as proven by Enciso and Peralta-Salas in \cite{Enciso2012}), it is not a meagre codimension $2$ property.
+In order to prove our results, we generalize a method of Teytel \cite{Teytel1999}, allowing us to compute the meagre codimension of the set of Riemannian metrics for which the curl operator and the Hodge Laplacian have certain eigenvalue multiplicities.
+A consequence of our results is that while the simplicity of the spectrum of the Hodge Laplacian in dimension $3$ is a meagre codimension $1$ property with respect to the $\mathcal{C}^k$ topology as proven by Enciso and Peralta-Salas in \cite{Enciso2012}, it is not a meagre codimension $2$ property.